-Every team can benefit from good coaching.
-The right coach adds an expert and fresh voice to your collaborative work and will guide, enlighten, encourage, inspire and motivate you to go much further in your work.
+The right coach will guide, enlighten, encourage, inspire and motivate you to go much further in your work.

-Educational Research Newsletter and Webinars has teamed up with these speakers to bring virtual coaching to schools and districts in the US and Canada.
-Benefit from a top speaker’s guidance without all the travel expenses!
-Virtual coaching makes it possible for you and your team to engage in professional learning over time, keeping you focused on a defined goal and allowing you to test new strategies and then get feedback and suggestions from your coach and colleagues.
+Educational Research Newsletter and Webinars has teamed up with top speakers to bring the best in-person and virtual coaching to schools and districts in the US and Canada.
+Virtual coaching makes it possible for you and your team to engage in professional learning over time, keeping you focused on a defined goal and allowing you to test new strategies and then get feedback and suggestions.

-Book now for 2017!
-Click on each speaker’s page to get more information about virtual coaching.
-Use the contact forms to tell us what you need and to inquire about rates.
+Book now for 2017-18!
+Click on each speaker’s page to get more information about virtual coaching and to contact us with questions.

 Kathleen Kryza: Mindset, executive function and differentiation